natenka/pyneng-book-en/docs/source/book/05_basic_scripts/2_user_input.rst

     What is your faivorite routing protocol?
 OSPF
     OSPF

-In this case the information is immediately displayed to user, but in addition, the information entered by user can be stored in a variable and can be used later in the script.
+In this case, information is immediately displayed to user, but in addition, information entered by user can be stored in a variable and can be used later in script.

 .. code:: python